maximilien/musings/blogs/ai/1/draft.md

 The VSCode integration feels native because it essentially *is* native—Cursor is a fork of VSCode.
 If you're coming from that ecosystem, there's almost no learning curve.
 Your extensions work.
 Your keybindings work.
 It just feels like VSCode with superpowers.

 The background agent capabilities are particularly compelling.
-You can spin up tasks and let them run while you focus on something else.
+You can spin up tasks, in containers, and let them run while you focus on something else.
 The UI for reviewing and approving changes is clear and well-designed.
-And model flexibility means you can choose your preferred LLM—Claude, GPT-4, or others.
+And model flexibility means you can choose your preferred LLM—Claude, GPT-5, or others.

 **My experience (three months of extensive use):**

 I especially liked the background agent workflow for parallelizing work.
 For UI-heavy projects, Cursor worked well, though I often found myself needing to provide browser context manually—copying the browser's JavaScript console output and pasting it to the agent.
-Where it struggled was with long sessions—context approaching its limits would cause the agent to slow down significantly and "forget" earlier decisions or make suggestions that conflicted with code it had written minutes before.
+Where it struggled was with long sessions—context approaching its limits would cause the agent to slow down significantly and "forget" earlier decisions or make suggestions that conflicted with code it had written minutes before. the UI would also slow down and even hang.

 Context windows in Cursor vary: standard use runs around 10K-20K tokens for edits and chat, while "Max Mode" provides 200K tokens for larger projects and can access even larger model contexts (up to 1M tokens for some models) for deeper analysis.
 You can monitor usage in real-time and use features like rules to manage larger context effectively across chats.